knah/VRCMods/README.md

 * ILRepack is covered by [Apache 2.0 license](https://github.com/gluck/il-repack/blob/master/LICENSE)
 * UI Expansion Kit is additionally covered by [LGPLv3](UIExpansionKit/COPYING.LESSER) to allow other mods to link to it
 * IKTweaks source code is not covered by a permissive license and provided for reference purposes only
+* Bundle Verifier executable shipped in Advanced Safety is provided as-is, all-rights-reserved, without any warranty, and without source code (for the time being, it will be opensourced eventually)
+* Assetbundles included in some mods are not code (so not covered by GPL) and all-rights-reserved for the time being.
+Opensourcing Unity projects is mildly painful, but I'll likely do that eventually too under some kind of CC license